enduracode/enterprise-web-library/Documentation/Guides/WebFramework.md

 Together these two changes prevent any linking to the form page if the user does not have access.
 If you skip this step you’ll receive exceptions when visiting the list page.
 The framework does this intentionally to prevent you from creating links to unauthorized pages, to spare the user from ever receiving “access denied” errors when navigating.

 Let’s see what this looks like for normal users.
-Visit `ServiceOrders.aspx`.
+Visit the home page.
 Since you’re an admin you’ll still see the links.
-We now need to create and switch into a normal user, so go to the address bar and replace the `/ServiceOrders.aspx` at the end of the URL with `/ewf`.
+We now need to create and switch into a normal user, so go to the address bar and add `/ewl` to the end of the URL.

 This is the framework’s built-in admin area.
 One thing you can do here is view and modify the users of the system.
-Click the System Users tab and then the Create User button on the right.
+Click the User Management tab and then the Create User button on the right.
 Type an email address, e.g. `standard-user@example.com`, and select the Standard User role.
 Click OK.
 Now click the End Impersonation button in the yellow bar at the top of the page.

-Put `ServiceOrders.aspx` back into the address bar.
 This time, on the Select User page, enter the email address you used for the standard user.
 When you click Begin Impersonation, you should now see the service-order list without the New Service Order button, and with no option to click any of the existing service orders.

 ## Learning more